Last updated: December 1, 2022

 Two colleagues discussing a form

-The SEC has a number of rules and regulations that apply to LLCs.
+The Security and Exchange Commission has several rules and regulations that apply to LLCs.
 These rules and regulations are designed to protect investors and ensure that companies comply with federal securities laws.

 LLCs are subject to the same rules and regulations as corporations.
-This means that they must file annual reports with the SEC, they must disclose their financial information and must register their securities.
+This means that they must file LLC annual reports with the SEC, they must disclose their financial information, and must register their securities.

 The SEC also requires LLCs to file a Form D when they sell their securities.